tanish5nov/ReactJS/ReadMe-Creating-App.txt

 //run the following command in terminal

 npm run dev //this will create the app and provide a local host server link

+//the app folder (probably could also be in src) contains the page.js that is the file that you'll see on the web